wso2-extensions/esb-connector-redis/docs/workingWithHashesInRedis.md

 [https://redis.io/commands/hsetnx](https://redis.io/commands/hsetnx)

-#### HVals
+#### Retrieving all values in a hash
-The hVals operation is used to get all the values in a hash.
+The hVals operation retrieves all values in a hash that is stored in a particular key.

 **hVals**
 ```xml